-When an incident affects business operations and leaves unresolved or disputed issues, we have a wide range of expertise across the whole built environment which enables us to conduct the investigations that will help find the answers.
+When an incident, such as a flood or fire, affects business operations and leaves unresolved or disputed issues, we have a wide range of expertise across the whole built environment which enables us to conduct the investigations that will help find the answers.
 The extensive range of areas in which we can help are shown in the following diagram, and our individual experts and their particular areas of expertise are listed below.

 For more information

 Call us on 0333 321 88 11 if you would like to know more about our expert witness, dispute and investigation services or need help with a specific issue – or email email@example.com

 Alan Abela is a BRE consultant specialising in building services, including heating, ventilation and air conditioning, and heat pump performance.